ideaconsult/Toxtree.js/README.md

 - `substance` - browser for substances... [more](#jtoxsubstance)
 - `study` - [IUCLID5](http://iuclid.eu/) substance studies visuzalizer... [more](#jtoxstudy)
 - `query` - a wrapper around other kits and widgets, making them work together... [more](#jtoxquery).
-- `tree` - a Web front end to OpenTox services.
-Currently developed as standalone web front-end and soon-to-be integrated in the kit...[more](#jtoxtree).

-The toolkit is intended to be used by non-programmers, and thus it's integration process is rather simple - referring two files and marking a placeholder in HTML of where all the structure to be inserted.
-However, it relies that certain external libraries like [jQuery](http://www.jquery.com) and some of [jQueryUI](http://www.jqueryui.com) widgets are already included in the page.
+The toolkit is intended to be used by semi-programmers, and thus it's integration process is rather simple - referring two files and marking a placeholder in HTML of where all the structure to be inserted.
+However, it relies on the fact that certain external libraries like [jQuery](http://www.jquery.com) and some of [jQueryUI](http://www.jqueryui.com) widgets are already included in the page.

 Integration manual